f1datajunkie/WEC/markdown/Race Events.md

 ```

+*(The classification is worsned, if anything, if we add the leader laptime deltas in.)*

 How about over all the laptimes?
-Though we need to find a way of handling `NaN`s and maybe doing something to nromalise pit stop times to something closer to the median lap time on a given lead lap?
+Though we need to find a way of handling `NaN`s and maybe doing something to normalise pit stop times to something closer to the median lap time on a given lead lap?
+Or do we want to keep that extra signal in?

 ```python
 tmp = laptimes[['LEAD_LAP_NUMBER','NUMBER','CLEAN_LAP_TIME_S','INLAP']]